 Program Requirements and Restrictions

 All participants are expected to participate fully in the program.
 Selected participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
-Candidates should be made aware that this is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
-The Institute is not a research program.
+Candidates should be aware that these are intensive Institutes and there will be little time for personal pursuits unrelated to the program.
+The Institutes are not a research program.

 Application Components and Submission